baumamit/animablu/README.md

 ------ Install React Icons if you would like to import ready icons npm install react-icons
------- Install TypeScript types for react-icons npm install --save-dev @types/react-icons
+------ Install TypeScript types for React Icons npm install --save-dev @types/react-icons

 ------ Install React Tooltip for showing popping text on hover npm install react-tooltip

-npm install --save-dev @types/react-tooltip
+------ Install TypeScript types for React Tooltip npm install --save-dev @types/react-tooltip

 More info on the official website: